Free Lunch for 2022-2023 School Year

 To register for MySchoolBucks, you will need your child's student ID number which can be found in the Aspen family portal.

 Funds may be deposited online (with a fee charged by MySchoolBucks) or by writing a check payable to the Westwood Public Schools with "Food Service" written in the memo field (we do not charge a fee for checks).
-You may mail checks to Food Service, Westwood Schools, 220 Nahatan Street, Westwood, MA 02090 or drop off at the green drop box in front of the District Administration Office.
+You may mail checks to Food Service, Westwood Schools, 220 Nahatan Street, Westwood, MA 02090, or drop them off at the green drop box in front of the District Administration Office.

-Quick Glance at Menus (coming soon)
+Quick Glance at Menus

 Contact Information